 Our neighbors to the north also have a great zoo experience available that may be easier to get to for Far North Suburban families.
 Milwaukee County Zoo covers 190 acres with 1,800 animals, including one big one that neither Chicago zoo has: elephants!
 The zoo is divided into several exhibits that require some walking, but the walks are well-shaded and include places to stop for food or bathroom breaks.
 We recommend going south (left) from the main entrance first to see the big cats, elephants, camels, and other African animals, followed by the polar bears and harbor seals.
 Then head west toward the hooved animals and otters.
 After that, a walk through the woods leads visitors to the Small Mammals building and the Aquatic & Reptile Center.
 Looping around to the north will take you to the primates, apes, and birds.

 Bigger kids might also enjoy the Sky Adventure Ropes Course and Zip Line while little kids love a ride on the carousel.
 Many restaurants and food courts are scattered throughout the zoo, or families can bring their own food.
 The zoo has plenty of parking but is not easily accessible via public transit.
-Note: At this time, all visitors must have a reserved, time-specific ticket and parking pass to visit the zoo.

 You can see turtles and climb on turtles at Cosley Zoo.

 Wheaton, IL—40 minutes from the Loop